 INTERVIEW: UN marks 20 years of work to improve protection of children affected by conflict

-Special Representative for Children and Armed Conflict Leila Zerrougui in Central African Republic, meeting with children affected by the conflict in 2013.
-Photo: Office for Children and Armed Conflict/Stephanie Tremblay 7 February 2017 – The senior United Nations advocate for children caught up in conflict is reaching out to parents, elders, and the entire international community to keep children away from armies and militias - a UN role that over the past two decades has helped more than 115,000 child soldiers regain their youth.
+New York, Feb 8 : The senior United Nations advocate for children caught up in conflict is reaching out to parents, elders, and the entire international community to keep children away from armies and militias - a UN role that over the past two decades has helped more than 115,000 child soldiers regain their youth.
+My role is to reach them, to try to convince them that they are the ones who can make a difference on the ground, the UN Special Representative for Children and Armed Conflict, Leila Zerrougui, told UN News on the occasion of the 20th anniversary of her offices mandate.

 Discussions